y4umeng/skatedata/sxlwrench/README_sxlwrench.txt

---- unitywrench is in development ---
+--- SXLWrench Dev Notes ---
 this space is reserved for instructions as of February 11th 2024

-Unity wrench is the name of the tool set (WIP) to extrapolate angular data from SkaterXL gameplay
+SXLWrench is the name of this tool (WIP) to extrapolate angular data from SkaterXL gameplay

 Installation Instructions:
 1.)
-Not sure yet but planning to keep it simple and build it to function just like any other SkaterXL mod
+Copy or fork "SXLWrenchMod_v1.0.0_for_SkaterXL_1.2.7.8" folder to your Documents folder 2.)
+Send to Zip (a.k.a. now called Compress to Zip) 3.)
+Install with UMM like any other SXL Mod
+4.)
+Press W key to toggle ON and OFF

 Concept of development: